 List of famous cricketers with their respective bat weights

-We always have a question in mind what's the weight of Dhoni's bat, how heavy it is Virat Kohli's bat, how much does Chris Gayle's bat weight.
-Here is the list of some of the most famous cricketer with their cricket bat weight, which will answer all your questions:
+We always have a question in mind: what’s the weight of Dhoni’s bat, how heavy is Virat Kohli’s bat, how much does Chris Gayle’s bat weigh?

 Note: The bat used by Lance Klusener is the heaviest bat ever used by a cricketer, while the bat used by Kane Williamson is the lightest bat among cricketers.

-Currently, 2021, is going on; if you go back 3-4 years, Dhoni was using a similar weight to what Sachin was using, as confirmed by SG MD Paras Juny Anand.
+Currently, 2026 is going on; if you go back 5-6 years, Dhoni was using a similar weight to what Sachin was using, as confirmed by SG MD Paras Juny Anand.

 Is it better to use a heavy or light bat?